apache/spark/docs/configuration.md

   <td>1000</td>
   <td>
     How many stages the Spark UI and status APIs remember before garbage collecting.
-    This is a target maximum, and fewer elements may be retained in some circumstances.
+    This is a soft threshold.
+That is, the number of stages can display between 90% of the threshold value to the threshold value.
   </td>
 </tr>
 <tr>